|

 player in the 9 team conference to be rated on the NHL Central Scouting

 list for the upcoming NHL draft.
+UNIVERSITY

-PLAYOFFS CONTINUE FOR ALUMNI
+PLAYOFFS CONTINUE FOR ALUMNI Now well

 rested after big wins last weekend, three prominent Waxers Alumni look to